 8.1 The Seaford Neighbourhood Plan will be implemented through a combination of the local planning authorities' consideration and determination of planning applications for development in the parish and through steering public and private investment into a series of infrastructure projects contained in the plan.
-The community aspirations set out in Chapter 7 will inform an Action Plan which will be implemented by Seaford TC in the lead working in partnership with other relevant bodies.
+The community aspirations set out in Chapter 7 will inform a Delivery Plan which will be implemented by Seaford Town Council in the lead, working in partnership with other relevant bodies.

-Development Management
+Development management

 - 8.2 Most of the policies contained in the Neighbourhood Plan will be delivered by landowners and developers responding to its proposals for encouraging and managing development.
-In preparing the Plan, care has been taken to ensure, as far as possible, that these proposals are achievable. - 8.3 Whilst Lewes DC and the South Downs National Park Authority will be responsible for determining planning applications for development within Seaford Parish, in line with their Core Strategy and Local Plans and the Seaford Neighbourhood Plan, Seaford TC will use the Seaford Neighbourhood Plan to frame its representations on submitted planning applications.
+In preparing the Plan, care has been taken to ensure, as far as possible, that these proposals are achievable. - 8.3 Whilst LDC and the South Downs National Park Authority will be responsible for determining planning applications for development within Seaford Parish, in line with their Core Strategy and Local Plans and the Seaford Neighbourhood Plan, Seaford Town Council will use the Seaford Neighbourhood Plan to frame its representations on submitted planning applications.
 It will also work with the authorities to monitor the progress of sites coming forward for development.

-Infrastructure Projects
+Infrastructure projects

 8.4 The Community Infrastructure Levy has largely replaced the pooling of S106 agreement financial contributions and is charged on qualifying residential and commercial development.
-At least 25% of the levy collected by the local planning authorities from development in the Parish of Seaford will be transferred to Seaford TC once it has a made Neighbourhood Plan.
-The Action Plan referred to in Chapter 7 above will be used to inform the Infrastructure Delivery Plans of the local planning authorities and to guide Seaford TC's own expenditure of its proportion of the Community Infrastructure Levy.
-The following figures illustrate how the Lewes DC's Community Infrastructure Levy is apportioned between the local authorities and sets out the governance arrangements for deciding expenditure.
+At least 25% of the levy collected by the local planning authorities from development in the Parish of Seaford will be transferred to Seaford Town Council once it has a made Neighbourhood Plan.
+The Delivery Plan referred to in Chapter 7 above will be used to inform the Infrastructure Delivery Plans of the local planning authorities and to guide Seaford Town Council's own expenditure of its proportion of the Community Infrastructure Levy.
+The following figures illustrate how the LDC's Community Infrastructure Levy is apportioned between the local authorities and sets out the governance arrangements for deciding expenditure.

-8.5 Local Town, District and County Councillors involvement in the Management Boards and Workshops should give a high priority to these tasks as it is an important to ensure the appropriate infrastructure is in place to support development in the Town
+8.5 Local Town, District and County Councillors involved in the Management Boards and Workshops should give a high priority to these tasks as it is important to ensure the appropriate infrastructure is in place and effective to support development in the Town.

-Monitoring and Review of the Neighbourhood Plan
+Monitoring and review of the Neighbourhood Plan

-8.6 The Sustainability Appraisal of the Neighbourhood Plan sets out a number of indicators to assess whether the Plan is meeting its sustainability objectives (Appendix E).
+8.6 The Sustainability Appraisal of the Neighbourhood Plan sets out a number of indicators to assess whether the Plan is meeting its sustainability objectives (Appendix C).
 These will be regularly monitored in partnership with the local planning authorities, as a significant change in these indicators could trigger the need for a review.
 Similarly changes in the local planning context, such as an increase in the housing requirement or a deficiency in the five-year supply of housing land, could result in the Neighbourhood Plan needing to be reviewed.
+In these ways, the Neighbourhood Plan will be kept relevant to the evolving needs of the Town.